Risham02/Interior-consultant---Project-2/README.md

 ![screenshot](https://github.com/Risham02/Interior-consultant---Project-2/blob/main/Screenshot%20Computer.png)
 ![screenshot](https://github.com/Risham02/Interior-consultant-Project-2/blob/main/Screenshot%20Mobile.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
-- What was your experience?
-- What have you learned/improved?
-  The most challenging part of this project was to make a dropdown navigation bar.
-- Your wisdom? :)
+  The most challenging part of this project was when I tried to make a dropdown navigation bar.
+I had a hard time searching for a way to make it with only HTML and CSS, until I had the idea of using a button.
+Even after that, it was challenging to try to disguise my button to fit the theme of the page, since the standard button in HTML would really stand out.
+But it was fun, especially the joy I felt when I figured it out.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->